 Ivy Scholars students often experience unconventional issues with high school transitions.
 These include learning differences and disabilities, entry into 10th-12th grade, entry from a foreign education system, and entry with incomplete mastery of academic content requirements.

 We start by assessing our student’s skills and crafting a personalized enrichment plan.
-This plan provides students practice material and timelines for developing their existent interests while preparing to ace their upcoming entrance exams (ISEE, HSPT, SSAT).
+This plan provides students with practice material and timelines for developing their existent interests while preparing to ace their upcoming entrance exams (ISEE, HSPT, SSAT).
 Our work isn’t just rote practice – we hedge against burnout by helping students build upon their existing study and organization strategies.

 We’re experts at navigating high school curricula from across the state of Texas.
 We ensure that your child is ahead of the curve when it comes to mathematics and world language coursework placement.
 We take the time to make sure our middle schoolers are ready to build a confident relationship with math over their next four years.

 - Customized Enrichment Development Plan